glotzerlab/plato/doc/source/troubleshooting.rst

 The solution to this problem depends on more details.

 - *The canvas is displayed entirely black with "Uncaught TypeError: Cannot read property 'handle' of undefined" (or similar language)*: After the `canvas.show()` command in the cell, add a line `import time;time.sleep(.1)`.
 You may need to increase the argument of `time.sleep()`.
 This is due to a race condition in vispy.
-- *I get an error 404 in the browser console for vispy.min.js* - Make sure that jupyter, ipywidgets, and all of the jupyter components are up to date.
+- *I get an error 404 in the browser console for vispy.min.js* - Make sure that jupyter, ipywidgets, and all of the jupyter components are up to date (and have compatible versions, see https://bitbucket.org/snippets/glotzer/nMg8Gr/plato-dependency-installation-tips ).
 - *I get an error 404 in the browser console for webgl-backend.js* - Try removing your jupyter notebook cache (~/.jupyter and ~/Library/Jupyter on OSX) and restarting jupyter
+- Make sure the `jupyter` executable you are using is in the same virtualenv or conda environment as plato and its dependencies